ModusCreateOrg/budgeting/e2e/README.md

 2. Run `npm run prod` to serve the app on [localhost:3000](http://localhost:3000)
 3. Run a new instance of Chrome with disabled security (because localhost is not on https):

-After that, go to the testing directory.
+After that, open another terminal (same path) and go to the testing directory.

 `$ cd e2e`